wombatzus/chordpro-mode/README.md

 Copy chordpro-mode.el into somewhere in your emacs load path (I put it in ~/.emacs.d).

-Then put something like this into your .emacs file (I use the .pro extension for such files):
+Then put something like this into your .emacs file (I use the .cho extension for such files; .pro would be an alternative but it is already in use):

-    (setq auto-mode-alist (cons '("\\.pro$" . chordpro-mode) auto-mode-alist)) (autoload 'chordpro-mode "chordpro-mode")
+    (setq auto-mode-alist (cons '("\\.cho$" . chordpro-mode) auto-mode-alist)) (autoload 'chordpro-mode "chordpro-mode")

-Now when you visit a .pro file you should automatically get chordpro-mode.
+Now when you visit a .cho file you should automatically get chordpro-mode.
 The file will automatically be saved in latin-1 encoding (you can change this by setting the chordpro-file-encoding variable in your .emacs, but you probably shouldn't as Chordii